Jinnysia/SublimeDice/README.md

 Players are welcome and encouraged to verify their bets.
 If you are unfamiliar with the **provably fair** algorithm, feel free to [read this short article](https://sublimedice.com/#fairness).

+If a player falls below ¢10 credits, they can utilize the **Faucet** which debits ¢100 into their account.
+This feature can only be used every 5 minutes.

 ## Planned Features
 * Auto-roller
     * Strategy editor (Martingale, Delayed Martingale, Paroli, D 'Alembert, Labouchere, etc.)